 15. Laravel 5 now utilizes DotEnv by Vance Lucas.

-16. Laravel Elixir, by Jeffrey Way, provides a fluent, expressive interface to compiling and concatenating your assets.
+16. Laravel Elixir, by Jeffrey Way, provides a fluent, expressive interface for compiling and concatenating your assets.

 17. Laravel Socialite is an optional, Laravel 5.0+ compatible package that provides totally painless authentication with OAuth providers.

 20. The Laravel 5 base controller now includes a ValidatesRequests trait.
-This trait provides a simple validate method to validate incoming requests.
+This trait provides a simple validation method to validate incoming requests.

 21. new Artisan generator commands have been added to the framework.

 22. The popular dd helper function, which dumps variable debug information, has been upgraded to use the amazing Symfony VarDumper.

 3- What is routing and how, and what are the different ways to write it?